-Christian is currently directing a re-imagined and immersive production of the musical, ZORRO with music by the Gipsy Kings at Hope Mill Theatre, Manchester.
-He also recently directed Hugh Whitemore’s BREAKING THE CODE at the Salisbury Playhouse with Ed Bennett and Caroline Harker.
-The story of the national hero, Alan Turing, who broke the Enigma codes in World War II but was then convicted a criminal for being gay.
+Christian recently directed a re-imagined and immersive production of ZORRO with music by the Gipsy Kings at the Charing Cross Theatre, London.
+This followed his production of Hugh Whitemore’s BREAKING THE CODE at the Salisbury Playhouse with Ed Bennett and Caroline Harker; the story of the national hero, Alan Turing, who broke the Enigma codes in World War II but was then convicted of the crime of being homosexual.

 Other productions include the new jazz musical CAFÉ SOCIETY SWING at the Theatre Royal, Stratford East, highlighting the story of the first racially-desegregated jazz club in NY, which helped launch the careers of singers like Billie Holliday and Lena Horne.
 The revival of QUAINT HONOUR, at the Finborough, won rave reviews, sold out and was nominated for an OFFIE Award.
 At the Union Theatre, Christian directed the story of Viv Nicholson and her tragic pools win, SPEND SPEND SPEND, and staged the first professional revival in the UK of Stephen Schwartz’s CHILDREN OF EDEN.